Work in Progress

 So much for the conjecture of a too idle and over-active imagination.
 The hard facts are that he married 1.
 Mary Cox (? - 1755).
 On her death, Mary was interred in Fulham.
 Details of all Mary's children are courtesy an interesting little booklet, Index to Obituary and Biographical Notices in Jackson's Oxford Journal compiled by Edward Albert Baldwin Mordaunt, who may be found on the 'Mordaunt Family in Lancashire' page.

 Charles married 2.
-Robiniana Brown (? - 1794) in 1755.
+Robiniana Brown (? - 1794), the daughter of a Col. Robert Brown in 1755.
+Her sister was to marry an MP, Pierce Ashe A'Court.
 She had already borne him at least five children

 - Caroline Mordaunt (? - 1736) was interred in the parish church, Hendon.